frederic-perez/AmE-dictionary/data/idioms.md

 __bottle up__ :two::hammer: _Find a balance between bottling up feelings and overreacting._
 __bottom line__
 __bottom of the barrel__ :two::hammer: _That’s the tip of the iceberg, or, better, the bottom of the barrel._
-__bottom of the ninth__ The final and critical moment or moments of a tense, important, or desperate situation.
-It refers to the ninth inning of baseball, the “bottom” of which is batted by the home team as their last chance to win the game.
-Primarily heard in US, South Africa. _It came down to the bottom of the ninth, but I managed to finish my report in time for the big meeting._
+__bottom of the ninth__ :two: The final and critical moment or moments of a tense, important, or desperate situation.
+A reference to the ninth inning of baseball, the “bottom” of which is batted by the home team as their last chance to win the game.
+Primarily heard in US. _It came down to the bottom of the ninth, but I managed to finish my report in time for the big meeting._
 __bottom out__ _Europe is bottomed out._
 __bounce back__ :dart::three: __2__ Of a person, to recover from a setback. _The doctors expect her to bounce back and make a full recovery._
 __bounce into (someone or something)__